Self Help for Sore Knees:

-As you read this, are you sitting upright in a healthy posture that allows not only good circulation, but full breathing?
-Excessive sitting results in weakened muscles everywhere, and specifically around the knee.
-Plus poor circulation.
 People who sit for long periods of time may develop life threatening embolisms.
 Poor posture puts stress on all your joints and depresses breathing, so you aren’t getting enough oxygen.

 The dangers of smoking are well documented and widely known nowadays.
 But here’s one you probably didn’t expect:

 “This is a novel finding,” said Dr. Shreyasee Amin, a rheumatologist at the Mayo Clinic lead researcher in a new study that will be published online this week in the Annals of the Rheumatic Diseases.

 The study involved imaging the knees of 159 men with osteoarthritis and asking them about their pain.
 On a pain scale with 100 as the highest score, the smokers came in at about 60 on average with the non-smokers at 45.

 The researchers don’t know why smoking exacerbates the arthritis.
 But they suggest some possibilities.
 Smoking might …

 - Increase oxidant stress, which contributes to cartilage loss.

 - Raise carbon monoxide levels in blood, contributing to tissue hypoxia (insufficient blood oxygenation), which could impair cartilage repair.

 As if lung cancer and heart disease are not bad enough, smoking even makes your joints hurt more..